LetiQuin/Original-Concepts-/README.md

 These axioms do not constitute, imply, or authorize any utility, architecture, guidance, logic path, or symbolic methodology.
 They are non-instructional by design.
 Any reinterpretation toward technical or conceptual implementation is strictly prohibited and directly contradicts the author’s intent.

 This work exists in defense of ethical clarity.
 Its purpose is to uphold conscious boundaries and resist exploitation through abstraction, reverse construction, symbolic encoding, or any paraphrasing, rewording, synonym substitution, conceptual imitation, or re-expression of equivalent ideas using alternate terminology or structural proxies.
-Use, analysis, inference, or citation outside of its explicitly stated academic study context is a violation of intellectual and moral integrity.
+Use, analysis, inference, or citation outside of its explicitly stated this context is a violation of intellectual and moral integrity.

 ---